Concordium/Testnet3-Challenges/status.md

 ### ✅ Challenges & supporting tooling

 * No known major issues
+* The GTU drop that can be requested for test purposes on newly created accounts has been increased from 100 GTU to 1000 GTU to ensure that transfer fees can be paid during the transaction challenges.

 See [Issues](https://github.com/Concordium/Testnet3-Challenges/issues) for existing reports & statuses before posting an issue.